Why did my transfer fail?

 - For-profit business

 The .US registry requires that domain contact data is displayed in the public WHOIS database.
 Redaction and/or use of WHOIS privacy services is prohibited.
 This is a registry policy that all registrars must comply with.

 .us domain works in a similar way to other domains, but always requires approval via the Form of Authorization (FOA) email.
 You must click the approve link within five days for the transfer to proceed.
 If you do not respond, the transfer request will be cancelled.

 When will I be billed?

 You will be billed when you input your authorization code and initiate the transfer of your domain to Cloudflare.
+Currently, Cloudflare Registrar only uses the primary payment method for any associated transaction.
 Make sure to copy and paste the code to avoid mistakes.
 The transfer will not initiate if the code is incorrect.